the-J/WhiteGoat/README.md

 Twitch component works but it lacks in some places.
 Whats needs to be done next:
 - tMine message should be handled by different DB table:
     - there should be table of users that would be updated by tAddMe message to store twitchChannel.id
+- well I need to handle postgres rejections better.
+Sometimes bot does not respond when DB is empty

 ### About